-As part of China Life Insurance (Group) Company ("China Life") which is the largest financial insurance corporation in China, we are backed by its financial strength and established heritage.
-China Life is a Fortune Global 500 company for 16 consecutive years and was ranked 42nd in 2018.
-It is an influential global brand with a brand value of over USD48.25 billion^{}.
+We are a licensed insurer which is regulated by the Monetary Authority of Singapore.
+Established in 2015, we are part of China Life Insurance (Group) Company ("China Life") which is the largest financial insurance corporation in China and a Fortune Global 500 company, ranked 51 in 2019, for 17 consecutive years.
+It is an influential global brand with a brand value of over RMB 353.9 billion\.

 Our parent company, China Life Insurance (Overseas) Company Limited ("China Life (Overseas)") is a wholly-owned subsidiary of China Life.
-It is a leading life insurance company in Hong Kong and Macau with an asset value of more than USD43.34 billion (December 2018) and its premium income exceeded USD6.24 billion in 2018.
-Its credit rating by Moody's was "A1" (insurance financial strength rating in August 2018) and by Standard & Poor's was "A1" (long-term local currency issuer credit rating and insurer financial strength rating in November 2018).
-China Life (Overseas) has extended its footprint in Southeast Asia in recent years, and established subsidiaries in Singapore and Indonesia in 2015 and 2018 respectively.
+It is a leading life insurance company in Hong Kong and Macau with an asset value of more than HKD416billion (December 2019) and its premium income exceeded HKD66 billion in 2019.
+Its financial rating by Moody's was "A1" (insurance financial strength rating in September 2019) and by Standard & Poor's was "A" (long-term local currency issuer credit rating and insurer financial strength rating in December 2019).
+China Life (Overseas) has extended its footprint in Southeast Asia region in recent years, and established subsidiaries in Singapore and Indonesia in 2015 and 2018 respectively.